colevandersWands/mixiting/description.md

-> the description section, and the 20 bullet points
+> the description section, including a paragraph that can be used on the site and the 20 bullet points

 # HackYourFuture Belgium: The Forkable Code School

+There's something missing out there in the world of programming education.
+Something between an online learning platforms (think FreeCodeCamp or Khan Academy) and a full-blown Learning Management System (think Canvas or Moodle).
+A lean, accessible way to organize and manage a study group or small coding school using only the tools of the trade.
+No more, no less.

-Put together your own code school with no more technical know-how than it takes to complete the final project.
-Join us to learn about what it takes to adapt our code school to your needs.
+Come learn how you can organize your own code school with no more technical know-how than it takes to complete the final project.
+Looking to organize a regular study group with some friends?
+For your neighborhood?
+Or would you trying to start your own HackYourFuture?
+Not a problem!
+We'll help you through the first steps of setting up your GitHub learning environments.

 ## Part 0: Open, Useful, Usable, Used

 * ["Open knowledge is what open data becomes when it’s useful, usable and used"](https://okfn.org/opendata/)
 * "Open education is what happens when open source didactics are useful, usable and used"

 ## Part 1: Forkable Education

 * Open Source Educational Resources are not by default Open Education: [Open Source !== Open Education](https://github.com/janke-learning/fosdem-2019/blob/master/5-open-source-open-education.md)
 * Forkability:  The barriers to entry between clicking the "fork" button, and adapting/applying the resource to your context
 * Open Source only become Open Education when it's forkability is within the means/expertise of participating educators and students: [Agency](https://github.com/janke-learning/fosdem-2019#agency), [Ownership](https://github.com/janke-learning/fosdem-2019#ownership)